keptn-contrib/dynatrace-service/documentation/event-forwarding-to-dynatrace.md

-# Forwarding deployment and test events from Keptn to Dynatrace
+# Forwarding events from Keptn to Dynatrace

+The dynatrace-service will forward `sh.keptn.event.deployment.finished`, `sh.keptn.event.test.triggered`, `sh.keptn.event.test.finished`, `sh.keptn.event.evaluation.finished`, `sh.keptn.event.release.triggered` and `sh.keptn.event.release.finished` events to Dynatrace by creating the appropriate events in the Dynatrace tenant.
+For `sh.keptn.event.action.triggered`, `sh.keptn.event.action.started` and `sh.keptn.event.action.finished` events raised as part of a remediation action, it will create information and configuration events if a Dynatrace problem is associated with the event.

+## Targeting specific entities using attach rules

-By default, the dynatrace-service assumes that all events it sends to Dynatrace, e.g., deployment or test start/stop events, are sent to a monitored entity that has the following attach rules:
+By default, the dynatrace-service assumes that all events are sent to monitored entities that satisfy the following attach rules:

 ```yaml
 attachRules: